Breastfeeding Your Newborn 101: One Hour, One Week, Three Months

 - Why Newborns Move Towards Your Nipple

-Watch: Establishing a good latch soon after birth
+Watch: Establishing a good position and latch soon after birth

 So now you’re back home, and it’s just you and your sweet baby.
 Within the first three to five days after your baby is born and most likely when you are back home, something very important will happen in relation to breastfeeding: your milk will “come in”.